 - Life Events

-Developing a buyer persona doesn’t just help brands understand their audience, it also provides key insights about the specific platforms members of their target market use.
-According to Sprout Social research, different social media platforms appeal to different demographics.
+Developing a buyer persona doesn’t just help brands understand their audience, it also provides key insights about the specific platform members of their target market use.
+According to market research2, different social media platforms appeal to different demographics.
 For instance, more females than males aged 18 – 50 use Facebook.
 Facebook users are also more likely to belong to urban households and make at least $75,000 annually.
 Marketers can use the information gained through their buyer persona development exercises to identify the best platform for reaching their target audience.
+In recent years the average age of users on Meta platforms has risen, with the younger crowd opting for platforms like TikTok.

 Identifying the target market can also help companies better strategize about how to present marketing materials to their audience.
 For example, a toy company may wish to run a highly visual campaign on Instagram to boost sales since children aged 13 – 17 prefer the platform over Facebook, Twitter, and other social media.